pkpio/pkpio.github.io/_posts/2020-11-02-why-blockchain-was-created.md

 ----
 ![barter-system](/assets/images/blog/barter-system.jpg){: .align-left}

-People exchanged good and services, for example a farmer with excess produce of dairy or meat could exchange with a fisherman with surplus of fish.
+People exchanged goods and services directly with each other.
+For example a farmer with excess produce of dairy or meat could exchange with a fisherman with surplus of fish.
 This was likely the first system to facilitate trade - which is always essential as no one can be self sufficient at all times.

-The problem with this system was immediately apparent when there is no willing to participate on the other side of the trade - trade is bilateral.
+The problem with this system was immediately apparent when there is no one willing to participate on the other side of the trade - trade is bilateral.
 In our earlier example, if no fisherman wants to trade fish for meat or dairy, the farmer wouldn't be able to get fish even though there is value for his meat and dairy.
 Some of these issues could be solved by involving 3 or more parties in a trade but it gets complicated quickly - like in the board game [Catan](https://www.catan.com/game/catan).

 Commodity money